-- 29. All charges to capital asset accounts during the year represent actual additions and no expenditures of a capital nature have been charged to expense during the year. - 30.
-All tangible capital assets sold or dismantled during the year have been properly accounted for in the accounts. - 31.
-Appropriate rates have been used to depreciate and amortize these assets over our estimation of their useful lives.

-- 32. No events or changes in circumstances of the tangible capital assets have occurred that indicate the assets no longer have any long-term service potential to the County.
-Our estimates of future service potential are based on reasonable and supportable assumptions regarding the expected use of the assets. - 33.
+- 1. We have accounted for software in accordance with PS 3150, Tangible capital assets. - 2.
+All charges to tangible capital asset accounts during the year represent actual additions and no tangible capital asset expenditures have been charged to expense during the year. - 3.
+Contributed tangible capital assets received during the year have been recorded at their fair value at the date of contribution.
+If an estimate of their fair value at the date of contribution cannot be reasonably determined, they were recognized at nominal value. - 4.
+All tangible capital assets sold or dismantled during the year have been properly accounted for in the accounts. - 5.
+Appropriate rates have been used to depreciate and amortize these assets over our estimation of their useful lives. - 6.
+No events or changes in circumstances of the tangible capital assets have occurred that indicate the assets no longer have any long-term service potential to the County, except as noted below.
+Our estimates of future service potential are based on reasonable and supportable assumptions regarding the expected use of the assets. - 7.
 We have identified assets that no longer have any long-term service potential to the County.
-The excess of the net carrying amount over the residual values of these assets has been recognized as an expense in the statement of operations.
+The excess of the net carrying amount over the residual value of these assets has been recognized as an expense in the statement of operations.

-Events of default under debt agreements
+Events of default under debt agreement

-34. No events of default have occurred with respect to any of the County's debt agreements.
+1. No events of default have occurred with respect to any of the County's debt agreements.